oofnikj/docker-openwrt/docs/vpn.md

 ## Add firewall rules
 We will be using `169.254.11.0/29` as our VPN subnet.

-* Allow port 1194 UDP from WAN:
+* Add `tun0` device to LAN zone and allow port 1194 UDP from WAN:

 ```
 # cat <<EOF | uci batch